 Crysta Durrett Crysta Durrett

-I Get So Angry Sometimes And The Reaction Does Not Even Make Sense To Me, What Can I Do?
+Why Do I Get So Angry And Why Do My Reactions Not Even Make Sense To Me?

 Have you ever had a quick reaction of anger to a situation that didn’t even make sense to you?
 Like you know your over reacting, but that doesn’t help you calm down!
 And how can you help people around you understand when they ask what is wrong, when you don’t understand it?